 |ITS||For Fungi.
 The internally transcribed spacer region 2 (Between the 5.8S and the 28S)|

 The Metagenome Program major strategic efforts include:

-- Terrestrial Carbon Cycling: These include the Great Prairie Grand Challenge Project; the San Francisco Bay/Delta Wetlands Project; Rangelands; and Soil and Peatlands Community Science Program (CSP) Projects.
+- Terrestrial Carbon Cycling: These include the Great Prairie Grand Challenge Project; the San Francisco Bay/Delta Wetlands Project; Arctic Tundra virome project; and Soil and Peatlands Community Science Program (CSP) Projects.

 - Plant-Microbe Interactions: These include the studies of the rhizosphere and endosphere of Arabidopsis, Poplar and Maize, and a project focused on root-enhanced decomposition.